metayeti/metayeti.net/public/content/static/about.md

 This website is a little digital garden of my own within the cyberspace.
 It also serves as my personal portfolio and blog.
 The website is based on my own custom codebase and works on markdown-driven content.

-This website uses no cookies, collects exactly 1 bit of data*, and has 0 (zero) ads.
+This website uses no cookies, stores exactly 1 bit of data*, and has 0 (zero) ads.

 The full source for this website is available on [GitHub](https://github.com/metayeti/metayeti.net).